SeLite/SeLite.github.io/DevelopmentTools.md

   * `devtools.debugger.prompt-connection` to boolean `false`.
 Otherwise, when you start Browser Toolbox, it shows up greyed out.
 Then you need to switch back to the main Firefox window, which show a modal dialog regarding the access that you need to allow.
 Disable this only if you are on a secured network.
   * add `nglayout.debug.disable_xul_cache` as boolean `true` (this preference is not set by default).
 It is for developing XUL GUI or its Javascript.

-Regardless of whether you installed DevPrefs add-on, or whether you set the above preferences manually, now set a few more preferences.
+Regardless of whether you installed DevPrefs add-on or whether you set the above preferences manually, now set a few more preferences.
 Visit Firefox URL _about:config_ and

   * set `devtools.debugger.prompt-connection` to boolean `false`.
 Otherwise, when you start Browser Toolbox, it shows up greyed out.
 Then you need to switch back to the main Firefox window, which show a modal dialog regarding the access that you need to allow.
 Disable this only if you are on a secured network.
   * add `dom.allow_XUL_XBL_for_file` as boolean `true` (this preference is not set by default).
 It is for developing XUL GUI.
 (It enables access to `.xul` files via _file://_ URLs in addition to using {{chromeUrl}}s.
 Beware that such files are limited, with less access than `.xul` files under _chrome://_ URLs (e.g. no access to `Components.utils.import()`).